HuyThang25/flarevm-mcp/README.md

 # FlareVM MCP Server

 A Model Context Protocol (MCP) server that provides remote access to Windows malware analysis tools on [FlareVM](https://github.com/mandiant/flare-vm) through a unified interface.
 This enables AI agents and security analysts to perform comprehensive malware analysis and reverse engineering tasks without manual tool interaction.
+This project is developed to enable agentic AI integration and ease file transfers to and from FlareVM while keeping it isolated.

 ## What is FlareVM MCP?